-Make a cute Arctic fox craft with a pop-out paper snout using this printable template.
+Make a 3D Arctic fox craft with a pop-out paper snout using this printable template.
 The fox is surrounded by falling snow kids can create by stamping with a cotton bud or Q-tip.

 This Arctic fox craft is part of our Winter crafts collection, and is fun for kids of all ages with basic cutting, colouring, folding, gluing and paint-stamping involved.